axem-solutions/dem/docs/commands.md

 ## **`dem uninstall DEV_ENV_NAME`**

 Uninstall the selected Development Environment.
-Set installed flag to False if it was True.
-Dem checks whether a tool image is required or not by any of the remaining installed local Development Environments.
-In case the tool image is not required anymore, the dem delete it.
+Sets the installed flag to False.
+DEM checks whether a tool image is required or not by any of the remaining installed local Development Environments.
+In case the tool image is not required anymore, the DEM tries to delete it.

 Arguments: